jpwhalley/GMS_Stats_Course/2_Statistical_Modelling/1_Introduction/practicals/bayesian_meta_analysis_practical.md

 ## Caution

 This analysis highlights a typical aspect of a Bayesian analysis - it requires some thought.
+This is both a burden on the bayesian analyst, but also a great advantage (c.f. the discussion in lectures of statistical and conceptual models).
+In short you will have to do the thought anyway and this is a good place to do it.

 Here, we have a particular prior assumption that each number of associations has equal weight.
 Is that realistic?

 We also have a prior assumption on the correlation between traits - is that realistic?

-Compare our results with those of Cotsapas et al paper.
-They identified 47 SNPs with evidence of more than one association.
-Their method, though, looked for statistical significance of >1 effect and didn't take into account effect size sharing.

-My own view is that there are many choices we've made that need defending (or generalising).
-But on the other hand the search for statistical significance is conservative

 ## Empirical Bayes

-We could now implement an 'empirical Bayes' approach.
-We learn new model weights using all the SNPs we've seen:
+We could now implement an 'empirical Bayes' approach by learning new model weights using all the SNPs we've seen:
 ```R
 empirical.weights = colSums( posteriors )
 ````
-Now we could recompute BFs using the empirical weights.
+We would then recompute BFs using the empirical weights.